Puma abandons sailing for running as profit sinks

 The company also cut its dividend for 2012 to 0.5 euros from 2 euros last time.

-Puma’s shares, which have lost 5 percent of their value over the last year, were up 1.2 percent at 234.4 euros by 9:24 a.m.
-ET.
+Puma’s shares, which have lost 5 percent of their value over the last year, were up 1.2 percent at 234.4 euros by 1424 GMT.
 “Investors are hoping that Puma can get back to reaching new heights after the restructuring,” said one trader.

 The company has already said it wants to focus more on soccer and running and will now stop sponsoring the Oracle sailing team, current holder of the Americas Cup, after the 2013 season.
 The team wear race gear supplied by Puma and the company’s jumping cat logo can be seen on the sails.